HubSpot CRM

 Property Type Description

-Client ID String The OAuth client identifier issued by HubSpot.
+Client ID String OAuth client identifier issued by HubSpot.

-Client Secret Masked The OAuth client secret issued by HubSpot.
+Client Secret Masked OAuth client secret issued by HubSpot.

-Access Token Masked The OAuth access token used for HubSpot API requests.
+Access Token Masked OAuth access token used for HubSpot API requests.

-Refresh Token Masked The OAuth refresh token used to renew the access token.
+Refresh Token Masked OAuth refresh token used to renew the access token.

-Access Token Expires At UTC String The UTC timestamp after which Flowgear refreshes the current access token.
+Access Token Expires At UTC String UTC timestamp after which Flowgear refreshes the current access token.

-Granted Scopes String The space-delimited OAuth scopes currently granted to the Connection.
-You can leave this blank if you are unsure which scopes were granted.
-Flowgear refreshes it from HubSpot after authorization, during connection testing, and before template discovery when needed.
+Granted Scopes String Space-delimited OAuth scopes currently granted to the Connection.
+Flowgear refreshes this from HubSpot after authorization, during connection testing, and before template discovery when needed.

 Setup Notes